Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Measurement efficiency in sp-QCNN

 \subsection{Measurement efficiency for random state}

-How well sp-QCNN improves the measurement efficiency depends on the details of the problem.
-Here, we analytically prove that the efficiency is improved by $\mO(n)$ times for a typical state randomly chosen from the $T$-invariant Hilbert subspace in the limit of $n\to\infty$.
+How well the sp-QCNN improves the measurement efficiency depends on the details of the problem.
+Here, we analytically prove that the efficiency is improved by a factor of $\mO(n)$ for a typical state randomly chosen from the $T$-invariant Hilbert subspace in the limit of $n\to\infty$.

-Let us begin by considering nonsplitting QCNN, where we measure $Z_1$ and obtain an outcome $s=\pm1$ for every measurement.
+Let us begin by considering the nonsplitting QCNN, where we measure $Z_1$ and obtain an outcome $s=\pm1$ for every measurement.
 In the limit of $n\to\infty$, the probability of obtaining an outcome $\pm1$ is almost $1/2$ for a typical random state because the statistical fluctuations by randomness are negligible due to the exponentially large Hilbert space [this probability distribution is depicted in the left panel of Fig.~\ref{fig: variance}(b)].
 Given its Bernoulli distribution, the estimation accuracy of the expectation value is

 where $N_\text{shot}$ is the number of shots.